varunj166/react-proforma/README.md

 }
 ```

-**REMINDER: All form field names must be present in the `initialValues` object, or it won't be included in any of React Proforma's functionality.**
+**REMINDER: All form field names must be present in the `Proforma.config.initialValues` object, or it won't be included in any of React Proforma's functionality.**

 Now we need to add validation to 'password2' to make sure it matches 'password'.

-Add the following property to your `validationObject`:
+Add the following property to your `Proforma.config.validationObject`:

 ```javascript
 password2: (values) => {